-See Installing Options in Your IntelliStation M Pro for instructions on removing the computer cover and moving jumpers.
+See "Disconnecting Cables and Removing the Cover" on page 80 for instructions on removing the computer cover and moving jumpers.
 Refer to the system board label inside the computer for the location of the CMOS Clear (password) jumper.

-Important -
+Important

 If you move the CMOS Clear jumper, you will lose all setup data stored in the computer, and you will need to reconfigure the computer.
 Use the Configuration/Setup Utility program to reconfigure the computer and to set a new password.